Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/ohco.md

 > Containment is a happenstance relationship between ranges while dominance is one that has a meaningful semantic.
 A page may happen to *contain* a stanza, but a poem dominates the *stanzas* that it contains.

-This statement does not deny the existence of overlapping hierarchies (for example, a book of poems might be said to dominate both a sequence of poems and a sequence of pages, each of which constitutes an independent hierarchy rooted in the book), but it does make it possible to treat containment as non-hierarchical (or, at least, as a different type of hierarchy) than dominance.
+This statement does not deny the existence of overlapping hierarchies (for example, a book of poems might be said to dominate both a sequence of poems and a sequence of pages, each of which constitutes an independent hierarchy rooted in the book), but it does make it possible to treat containment as non-hierarchical—or, at least, as a different type of hierarchy than dominance.

 ## Order